iShape-Swift/iShapeTriangulation/README.md

 ## Basic Usage

-Let's imagine you have a polygon like one is shown on the picture below:
+Let's imagine you have a polygon like one is shown below:

 <img align="center" src="https://github.com/NailxSharipov/iShapeTriangulation/blob/master/vertices_ordering_rule_0.svg" width="500">